atharvahatekar/atharvahatekar/README.md

 I am a professional with a blend of academic excellence 📚 and industrial experience 👨‍💻.
 I specialize in transforming raw data into actionable insights to drive business growth.

-* 🔭 **I’m currently working on:** Advanced predictive modelling and NLP pipelines.
+* 🔭 **I’m currently working on:** Unsupervised Anomaly Detection on Multivariate Time Series Data.
-* 💡 **My expertise:** Machine Learning, Natural Language Processing, Feature Engineering, and Word Embedding techniques.
+* 💡 **My expertise:** Machine Learning, Deep Learning, and Data Analytics.
 * 🌱 **I’m currently learning:** Generative AI and MLOps.
 * 🤝 **I’m looking to collaborate on:** Open source data science projects.